People and projects

 Karanveer(wlabcoat) Karanveer Bhangu, B.Sc.
 (York) joined the lab in September 2021.
 He is currently using CRISPR to generate deletions of XIST in somatic cells.

-Christine Christine Yang, (M.Sc.
+Christine Yang, (M.Sc.
 UBC) did her M.Sc. on using DNA methylation to examine silencing of transgenes.
 She then undertook the lab’s first RNA and ChIP-seq studies (see Genome Biology paper) and has become the lab’s RIP-star.

 Calico Gashapon